TryGhost/Ghost/koenig/koenig-lexical/README.md

 **`/demo`**

-Used for developing the module.
-Should import from the module `import {Foo} from '../src'` and render the components in a way that facilitates development and manual testing.
+Used for developing/demoing the editor.
+Renders a blank editor with all features enabled.

 ### Set up details

 **CSS**

-Everything is set up ready for using Tailwind to style the module's components.
-Top-level components that require styling should have an `import 'styles/index.css';` statement at the top of the file which will inject a `<style>` element to the consuming app's `<head>` with all of the Tailwind CSS used by the module.
+Styling should be done using Tailwind classes where possible.

-All styles are scoped under the project name to avoid clashes and keep styling as isolated as possible, e.g. `.module-name .utility`.
+All styles are scoped under `.koenig-lexical` class to avoid clashes and keep styling as isolated as possible.
 PostCSS nesting support is present to make this easier.

 - Styles located in `src/styles/` are included in the final built module.
 - Styles located in `demo/*.css` are only used in the demo and will not be included in the built module.